OpenWaterFoundation/owf-learn-qgis/mkdocs-project/docs/install-qgis/install-qgis.md

 fulfill licensing requirements of component software.
 The person installing the software just needs to acknowledge that the license notice was read.

+### Windows Troubleshooting Install ###

+The following information may be helpful when troublehshooting a QGIS installation or update:

+* **After update, scripts that run QGIS still find the old software**.
+If an update has occurred, the previous version may have been copied to a new folder.
+For example `C:\OSGeo4W64` may have been copied to `C:\OSGeo4W64-old`.
+The underlying scripts that run QGIS use old-style 8.3 filenames, which results in using a folder name `C:\OSGEO4~1`.
+Renaming the folder as shown above still matches the old convention.
+Therefore, the old folder is found and is run.
+To fix, rename the old installation to `C:\x-OSGeo4W64` or similar so that the filename is different enough to change the old-style name.

 ## Run QGIS on Windows ##

 ### QGIS 3 ###